haacked/haacked.com/_posts/archived/2006-02-08-FaceRecognitionThatIsJustWrongOnSoManyLevels.aspx.markdown

 ---
 layout: post
-title: "Face Recognition That Is Just Wrong On So Many Levels"
+title: Face Recognition That Is Just Wrong On So Many Levels
 date: 2006-02-08 -0800
 comments: true
 disqus_identifier: 11744
 categories: []
+redirect_from: "/archive/2006/02/07/FaceRecognitionThatIsJustWrongOnSoManyLevels.aspx/"
 ---

 So after reading [this post by Scott Hanselman](http://www.hanselman.com/blog/FaceRecognitionuhNotQuite.aspx "Face Recognition Blog Post"), I just had to try it out.
 He writes about a site called